DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 however, ephemeral materials need to be preserved and made accessible in the long-term; in other words, archived.
-It is no coincidence then that movements have started to set up their own archives and, indeed, to integrate archiving along with recording in the repertoire of contention.
-Memory work is not something that occurs after the fact, but is already integrate into movements as they anticipate how their actions may inspire new forms of protest and give the movement and its message an afterlife.
+It is no coincidence then that movements have started to set up their own archives and, indeed, to integrate archiving along with recording into the repertoire of contention.
+Memory work is not something that occurs after the fact, but is already integrated into movements as they anticipate how their actions may inspire new forms of protest and give the movement and its message an afterlife.